William C. Prout

 William Christopher Prout (December 24, 1886 – August 4, 1927) was an American athlete.
-He competed at the 1908 Summer Olympics in London and was president of the American Olympic Committee.
+He competed at the 1908 Summer Olympics in London.
+He was president of the American Olympic Committee.
 He was also the tenth state deputy of the Massachusetts Knights of Columbus from 1921 to 1924.
-He stood for election to become the District Attorney of Suffolk County, Massachusetts in 1926, but lost.
+Prout stood for election to become the District Attorney of Suffolk County, Massachusetts, in 1926, but lost.

 Early life

-He was born in the West End of Boston, Massachusetts on December 24, 1886.
+William Prout was born in the West End of Boston, Massachusetts on December 24, 1886.
 He was frail as a child.
 He attended Boston Latin School and English High School in Andover, Massachusetts, and then Brown University and Boston University where he was president of his class.
-He is in the Brown University Athletic Hall of Fame.
+Prout is in the Brown University Athletic Hall of Fame.

 Athletics

 Prout won his preliminary heat of the 400 metres at the 1908 Summer Olympics with a time of 50.4 seconds.
 He advanced to the semifinals, where he was eliminated following a fourth and last place finish in his semifinal heat.

 He was elected president of the American Athletic Union in 1921.
 Prout founded the Boston Irish-American Athletic Association.
 From 1926 until his death, he was president of the American Olympic Committee.